LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The signatures in the *yaml* file are called using reflection and a real-time search of the loaded *global()* functions \href{https://docs.python.org/3/library/functions.html#globals}{symbol table}.
 This system makes almost all Python functions available to the user.
-To simplify use, a pre-defined list of verified functions for use in pipelines is listed in the \href{https://magneticreadoutprocessing.readthedocs.io/en/latest/}{documentation}.
+To simplify usage, a pre-defined list of verified functions for use in pipelines is listed in the \href{https://magneticreadoutprocessing.readthedocs.io/en/latest/}{documentation}.
-The following pipeline definition in listing \ref{lst:mrpuddp_example_yaml} shows the previously defined steps in figure \ref{Example_measurement_analysis_pipeline.png} as *yaml* syntax.
+The following pipeline definition in listing \ref{lst:mrpuddp_example_yaml} shows the previously defined steps shown in figure \ref{Example_measurement_analysis_pipeline.png} as *yaml* syntax.

 ```yaml {#lst:mrpuddp_example_yaml caption="Example YAML code of a user defined processing pipeline with six stages linked together"}
 stage import_readings: